 In addition to monitoring air quality near your home, there are many other ways to protect yourself from the potentially harmful effects of air pollution:

 - Use an air purifier: There are many types of air filters for home use.
-EHP recommends the Austin Air Healthmate HM 400 because it removes chemicals, small particles, odors, and dust from inside air.
-This portable unit can easily be moved from room to room and works best in homes that are well insulated.
+EHP recommends the Austin Air Healthmate because it removes chemicals, small particles, odors, and dust from inside air.
+This portable unit can easily be moved from room to room and works best in homes that are well air-sealed.
 The cost of running the unit is about 15 cents an hour and filters last for about 3 years.
-EHP offers a $100 discounted price for the Healthmate 400.
-Please contact EHP for a coupon code.
+Although an air filtration system like the Austin Air HealthMate is optimal, there are other low cost options available.
+Reducing Outdoor Contaminants in Indoor Spaces (ROCIS) offers a DIY, low cost fan/filter to remove particles in the air.
+To learn more about assembling your own fan/filter, click here.

 - Remove avoidable indoor air pollutants